 - Act unanimously unless the trust deed says otherwise.

 - Pay the correct beneficiaries.
 You will be liable if you wrongly pay people who are not beneficiaries.

 If you still have queries regarding the job of trustee it would be wise to take advice before you agree to take it on.
-Any lawyer from our Trusts team would be happy to answer your questions contact us for more information.
+Our Trusts team are happy to answer your questions, so please contact us for more information.